 History of Due Diligence

-After the introduction of Securities Act, 1933 in the US, brokers and security dealers were compelled to disclose full legal details and facts to investors before a deal.
-The onus to ensure that no material information is missed fell on the brokers and security dealers.
+In the previous eras, the onus to ensure that no material information is missed about the company during a merger or an acquisition fell on the brokers and security dealers.
 Failing to adhere to these guidelines would result in a criminal prosecution of these brokers.
 The lawmakers thought of this as unfair towards the brokers as during the period of a deal a broker may not be aware of a critical fact and might find out about it after the agreement, thus making the broker liable.
-To curb this problem, a provision was added that as long as the brokers exercised ‘due diligence’, they won’t be held responsible for not disclosing any material facts.
+To curb this problem, a provision was added that as long as the brokers exercised ‘due diligence, they won’t be held responsible for not disclosing any material facts.
 Thus, the concept of due diligence was born.

 Understanding Due Diligence